jwpconsulting/projectify/frontend/src/messages/en/help/trial.md

 create a trial workspace, get started using it and then upgrade it to a paid workspace.

-# Signing up for a trial workspaces
+# Signing up for a trial workspace

 You can sign up for a trial workspace by creating a new account on the [sign up page](/user/sign-up).
 There, you can enter the email address and password used